 My research interests include the history of biblical interpretation with a focus on medieval exegesis, the history of spirituality, and faith and popular culture.
 In addition to work on Aquinas's biblical commentaries, I have written on the spirituality of medieval interpretations of the Song of Songs, the material spirituality of paint-by-numbers Last Suppers, New Orleans post Katrina, and the medieval Feast of Corpus Christi as an expression of the sensus fidelium.
 I am co-editor of the series "The Bible in Medieval Tradition" published by Eerdmans.
 In the Romans volume, I was responsible for translating selections from Thomas Aquinas's Commentary on Romans.
 That volume won first place from the Catholic Press Association in the Scripture--Academic Studies division.

 I am a native of New Orleans.
 I attended and later taught at Jesuit High School here in town.
 I also lived in the Catholic Worker community in New York City for two years.
 I am married with three daughters and love the rich religious, cultural and environmental heritage of south Louisiana.

 Here are some short reflections I wrote on medieval biblical interpretation.
 Here are some short reflections I wrote after a trip to Tanzania.
 I speak regularly on Pope Francis.
-Here are select texts I used in the presentation "Pope Francis on Prayer and Encounter" I gave on January 14, 2017 at the Gulf Coast Faith Formation Conference.
-Here are select texts from a presentation I gave entitled "Social Media for Mission" and one entitled "Creation Matters" at the Atlanta Catechist Conference in August 2017.
+Here are select texts I used in a presentation "Pope Francis on Prayer and Encounter" Here are some texts from a presentation I gave entitled "Social Media for Mission" and one entitled "Creation Matters" at the Atlanta Catechist Conference in August 2017.

 Ph.D., University of Notre Dame; M.A.R., Yale University Divinity School